al1brn/geonodes/docs/naming.md

 # Naming conventions

-> Blend has names for nodes, nodes sockets, nodes parameters and nodes parameters values.
+> Blender has names for nodes, nodes sockets, nodes parameters and nodes parameters values.
 > This section explains the conventions used to name python classes, methods and properties after these names

 ## Nodes